The Purple (or Maroon) Carrot

+Carrots became widely cultivated in Europe during the 15th and 16th centuries and were first brought over to North America during this same general time period.
 The noble carrot has long been known as an orange vegetable.
 Generations of people in the West have grown up believing that carrots are always orange.
-But long before the Orange carrot became established in the 16th century ago the purple carrot existed across in Asia and the eastern Mediterranean. (carrot history here) (black carrot page here)
+But long before the Orange carrot became established in the 16th century the purple (or maroon) carrot existed across in Asia and the eastern Mediterranean. (carrot history here) (black carrot page here) (other carrot colours here)

-Experts believe the colour comes from beta carotene with some alpha carotene, a pigment the body converts to Vitamin A, which is essential for healthy skin and vision in dim light.
-Dutch breeders recently studied the health qualities of purple carrots and believe they give us extra protection against various forms of cancer and heart disease.
+Studies into the health qualities of purple carrots have shown that they give us extra protection against various forms of cancer and heart disease.
 They contain purple pigments called anthocyanins, and act as anti-oxidants that protect the body.

 There are up to 28 times more anthocyanins - the antioxidant that creates the purple-red pigment in blueberries and raspberries - in purple carrots than there are in orange ones.